leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - Ids are 'tournament_1' and 'tournament_2'
 - Class is 'tournament'
 - Html tag name is 'div'
-- Html attribute are 'location', 'attr2' and 'attr3'
+- Html attributes are 'location', 'attr2' and 'attr3'
 ```

 The part of the html DOM we are interested in.
 Below it the simplified structure of the tournaments search results.